Monday.com vs Basecamp for Remote Teams 2026: Which Is Actually Worth Your Money?

 Customer Support

 Monday.com offers 24/7 support via live chat and email on most paid plans, plus an extensive help center and community forum.
-Enterprise accounts get a dedicated customer success manager.
-Response times are generally fast — under 10 minutes on live chat during business hours.
+Enterprise accounts get a dedicated CSM.
+Response times are generally fast — in my experience, under 10 minutes on live chat during business hours.

 Basecamp's support is email-only, Monday–Friday.
-Response times are typically a few hours, and their documentation is genuinely excellent.
-But if you need weekend support or operate across non-US time zones, you'll feel that gap.
+Response times are reasonable (typically a few hours), and their documentation is genuinely excellent.
+But if you need weekend support or you're operating across non-US timezones, you'll feel that gap.

 Winner: Monday.com for support availability.